-Surrealism extensions are written in Rust, compiled to WebAssembly, and loaded into a running SurrealDB instance.
-This gives you access to the full Rust ecosystem while keeping extensions sandboxed within the database.
+Surrealism extensions are written in Rust, compiled into .surli modules, and loaded into a running SurrealDB instance.
+This gives you access to the Rust ecosystem while keeping extensions sandboxed within the database.

 Surrealism was built in order to allow users to extend SurrealDB in ways that benefit them, without needing to make any changes to the code of SurrealDB itself.
 Some potential use cases are: